 - We exercise voting rights in line with UBS guidance and principles and retain a record of any deviation from UBS policies; - Where UBS Asset Management is aware of a conflict of interest in voting a particular proxy, a vote will be cast in line with UBS policy guidelines, unless it is identified that such a vote would not be in the best interests of our clients.
 In that event the Stewardship Committee will be notified of the conflict and will review whether a vote in line with UBS policy guidelines would be in the best interests of clients and remains consistent with UBS Principles.
-This includes where UBS Asset Management is invested into publically listed shares of UBS Group on behalf of our clients; - As it relates to the voting of UBS shares we will vote in accordance with our internal conflict process, as with all other companies we invest in for clients.
+This includes where UBS Asset Management is invested into publicly listed shares of UBS Group on behalf of our clients; - As it relates to the voting of UBS shares we will vote in accordance with our internal conflict process, as with all other companies we invest in for clients.
 This is based upon UBS Asset Management policies and principles.
 We shall document the rationale for our vote.
-Exceptions to this policy may be appropriate or necessary where the Stewardship Committee determines that it is prudent to engage an independent fiduciary to manage the voting decision and/or process. - In the event that UBS Asset Management are responsible for voting rights over a client portfolio that is invested into units of a publically traded UBS investment or mutual fund, any such voting rights will not be exercised in the event that the fund announces a meeting of unitholders.
-In such cases any voting rights must be exercised directly by the external client or endbeneficiary. - Under no circumstances will our proxy voting decisions be influenced by our general business, sales or marketing, with impacted functions remaining outside of our voting decision process;
+Exceptions to this policy may be appropriate or necessary where the Stewardship Committee determines that it is prudent to engage an independent fiduciary to manage the voting decision and/or process.

-- UBS Asset Management and its affiliates engaged in banking, broker-dealer and investment banking activities ("Affiliates") have policies in place prohibiting the sharing of certain sensitive information.
-UBS officers are not permitted to discuss voting intentions with an Affiliate and if they are contacted by an Affiliate, contrary to our policy, the contact will refer the matter to our Compliance & Operational Risk group.
+- In the event that UBS Asset Management is responsible for voting rights over a client portfolio that is invested into units of a publicly traded UBS investment or mutual fund, any such voting rights will not be exercised in the event that the fund announces a meeting of unitholders.
+In such cases any voting rights must be exercised directly by the client or end beneficiary.
+In the context of a UBS proprietary fund investing in another UBS proprietary fund, such as to implement an asset allocation or "fund of funds" program, voting rights with respect to the underlying acquired fund would be exercised in accordance with relevant regulatory guidance and market practice and not "passed through" to the ultimate investors in the acquiring fund unless required by applicable regulations or otherwise deemed appropriate by UBS Asset Management. - Under no circumstances will our proxy voting decisions be influenced by our general business, sales or marketing, with impacted functions remaining outside of our voting decision process; - UBS Asset Management and its affiliates engaged in banking, broker-dealer and investment banking activities ("Affiliates") have policies in place prohibiting the sharing of certain sensitive information.
+UBS Asset Management officers involved in the proxy voting decision process are not permitted to discuss voting intentions with an Affiliate and if they are contacted by an Affiliate, contrary to this policy, the contact will refer the matter to our Compliance & Operational Risk group.
 The Chair of the Stewardship Committee will also be advised, who may advise the President, AM.
-In specific circumstances our Compliance group may discuss the matter with their counterparts at Affiliates; - UBS provide specific and periodic training for employees outlining their responsibilities in relation to conflicts of interest; - Where UBS Group has provided seed capital to a fund of UBS Asset Management (UK) Ltd any voting rights arising from such capital will not be exercised;
+In specific circumstances our Compliance group may discuss the matter with their counterparts at Affiliates; - UBS provides specific and periodic training for employees outlining their responsibilities in relation to conflicts of interest; - Where UBS Group has provided seed capital to a fund of UBS Asset Management (UK) Ltd any voting rights arising from such capital will not be exercised.